null-default/easyqueue/README.md

 # Easyqueue
-Easyqueue is simple queue implementation in C intended to support flexible applicability and a simple interface.
+Easyqueue is a simple queue implementation in C intended to support flexible applicability with a simple interface.
 It encapsulates a fixed-size buffer in which items are stored that is augmented by a dynamically allocated singly-linked list when the fixed-size buffer is filled.

 Other features include: